Husain8570/Pokemon_app/README.md

-# 🧿 pokemon explorer React App
+# 🧿 Pokemon explorer React App

 A modern React.js web application that fetches and displays the first 150 Pokémon using the [PokéAPI](https://pokeapi.co).
 Features include search, filter by type, and responsive UI styled with Tailwind CSS.